jinlx/Ozone-photochemistry-in-fresh-biomass-burning-smoke/README.md

-This is a pacakge for Jin et al., (2026), science advances.

 # Ozone photochemistry in fresh biomass burning smoke over the United States

 Code and processed datasets to reproduce the key analysis and figures for the *Science Advances* paper: